Station Square collapse: Professional negligence

 In 1989 the four engineers from the two engineering firms (Tammy Tacy and Associates, MSS Engineering (Structural) Ltd.) involved in the collapse were found guilty of incompetence, negligence or professional misconduct by a five-member panel of the professional engineers governing body.
-The panel noted inadequate design of the roof structure, including the support beams, failure to inspect the construction of the roofs assembly, and failure to direct or check the work on the project of the engineer in training who was directly managing the project.
+The panel noted inadequate design of the roof structure, including the support beams, failure to inspect the construction of the roof's assembly, and failure to direct or check the work on the project of the engineer in training who was directly managing the project.
 The panel also found that the engineers’ code of ethics had been breached by one of the firm's partners signing and applying his professional seal to plans and specifications that he had not prepared or supervised.
 Also faulted were the engineers for inadequately reviewing the structure before the collapse, including not noticing that lateral supports were missing.

 Between 1991 and 1994, the APEGBC also made recommendations and took actions in their professional governance geared towards preventing reoccurrence of the actions that led to the collapse.
 The Canadian Institute of Steel Construction took action to implement recommendations of the inquiry's report.